 Every business has a “legal” or “true name”.
 In the case of a sole proprietorship or partnership, that legal name is the name of the business owner or owners.
 In the case of a corporation, limited liability company (LLC) or other statutory entity, the legal name is the one on its formation document (e.g., its articles of incorporation or articles of organization).

 An individual or business entity can also choose to conduct business under a name that is different than its legal name by filing a DBA.
 DBA stands for “doing business as”.
 A DBA name is also referred to as a “trade name”, “assumed name”, or “fictitious business name”.
 The purpose of registering a DBA name is to notify the public that a particular person or business entity is conducting business under a name other than its legal name.
 Assumed name (DBA) laws are consumer protection laws.
 Registration of a DBA name is required so that the public knows the actual owner of the business they’re buying from or dealing with.

 Can a business have more than one DBA?

-If the person or company does business under another name, that is a DBA name.
-DBAs are also referred to as an “assumed name”, “fictitious business name” or “trade name”.
-There are no limits to the number of DBAs or assumed names you can use.
-But the law in most states is that unless the DBA name is registered, which is done by making a filing in the state, a person can only do business under his or her own name, and corporations and LLCs can only do business under the name on their formation document.
+There are no limits to the number of DBAs or assumed names a business can use.
+But the law in most states is that unless the DBA name is registered — which is done by making a filing in the state — a sole proprietor/person can only do business under his or her own name, and corporations and LLCs can only do business under the name on their formation document.